OpenCyphal/pycyphal/CONTRIBUTING.rst

   instead, they are registered as *package extras*.
 Please read the detailed documentation and the applicable conventions in the user documentation and in ``setup.cfg``.
   When developing new transports or media sub-layers, try to avoid adding new dependencies.

-- **Other dependencies.** Those are needed for some minor optional components and features of the library, such as the CLI tool.

 Coding conventions